viktorsmari/viktorsmari.github.io/hobby.md

   * Ansible for configuration management
 * I use Raspberry Pi to take timelapse photos of my indoor herb garden, monitor my computers, temperature, air pressure and humidity.
 * Arduino.
 Planning to use it to detect sunlight, temperature and soil moisture and water my herb garden.
 Here is one of my Arduinos playing the [Darth Vader theme song from Star Wars.](https://youtu.be/rEUASjuaOWA?t=43s)

+#### Open source
 * I like to support Open Source software directly through [bountysource](https://www.bountysource.com/people/26380-viktorsmari).
-* I also contribute code to some Open Source projects on github including the [Icelandic Pirate Party](https://github.com/piratar/wasa2il/)
+* I also contribute code to some Open Source projects on github including the [Direct Democracy system for the Icelandic Pirate Party](https://github.com/piratar/wasa2il/)
+* Here is a [Tax calculator](https://viktorsmari.github.io/tax-calculator/) I wrote while trying out Vue.js

 #### Music & media